magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 As you see the only survived pure CLJ file is `def.clj` which is the one containing the macros definitions.

-All those 9 Steps represent the easiest parts of making the `valip` validation library compliant with the Reader Conditionals extension.
-We now have to afford the difficult ones:
+Those steps represent the easiest parts of making the `valip` validation library compliant with the Reader Conditionals extension.
+We should now have to afford the difficult ones:

 * the addition of the [`lein-cljsbuild`](https://github.com/emezeske/lein-cljsbuild)
   plugin to the `project.clj`;
-* the tests execution on CLJS.
+* the execution of the tests on the JSVM platform.

-But before digging in that new sea, we have the opportunity to see if we're able to run the newly updated `valip` library in CLJ.
+Before digging in that new sea, we have the opportunity to see if we're able to run the newly updated `valip` library in CLJ.

 ## Run and test in CLJ

-The only thing we need to do for running and test the updated version of the `valip` library is to update its `project.clj` build file by upgrading the pinned CLJ release in the `:dependencies` section:
+The only thing we need to do for running and test the updated CLJ version of the `valip` library is to update its `project.clj` build file by upgrading the pinned CLJ release in the `:dependencies`
+section:

 ```clj
 (defproject com.cemerick/valip "0.3.2"